Kuala Lumpur Courts Complex

 The Kuala Lumpur Courts Complex (Kompleks Mahkamah Kuala Lumpur) is a large courthouse complex in Kuala Lumpur, Malaysia, housing various courts of the country's judicial system.
-The complex is situated along Jalan Duta (Duta Road) in Segambut, some 4 km away from the earlier location of the judicial system at a collection of colonial buildings affront the Merdeka Square.
+The complex is situated along Jalan Duta (Duta Road) in Segambut, some 4 km away from the earlier location of the judicial system at a collection of colonial buildings affront Merdeka Square.
 The building was constructed beginning 1 March 2004 at a final cost of RM290 million, was opened for use on 18 April 2007, and was fully operational on 3 May 2007.

 History

 The Kuala Lumpur Courts Complex houses the High Court, the Sessions Court and the Magistrates' Court of Kuala Lumpur.
 Night courts are also conducted to handle cases pertaining to traffic offences.

 The Kuala Lumpur Courts Complex was primarily planned to hold a larger number of relevant court cases at once, as well as centralise judicial branches in the city into one building.
 Prior to the complex's opening, courts in Kuala Lumpur were scattered among several former colonial municipal buildings affront the Merdeka Square (among them, the Sultan Abdul Samad Building), as well as Wisma Denmark, the embassy of Denmark cum office building in Dang Wangi that housed the Civil High Court.
 The fate of the buildings at the Merdeka Square were left to the Tourist Minister to determine.